This Alberta dad sat through 30 hours of tattoo pain so his son would feel better about birthmark | CBC News

 Apparently Prue didn't know what he was in for either.

-"He's been through the ringer sitting for that," said tattoo artist Tony Gibbert, owner of the Juicy Quill tattoo studio in Stony Plain, Alta., where Prue had the work done.
+"He's been through the wringer sitting for that," said tattoo artist Tony Gibbert, owner of the Juicy Quill tattoo studio in Stony Plain, Alta., where Prue had the work done.
 "It's pretty painful."

-"I remember the first time coming in, laying down and then after maybe three, four hours, I was like, 'Yeah, are we almost done?'
-And and Tony's like, 'Yeah, we're almost done the outline,'" Prue said.
+Prue recalls his first session: "I remember the first time coming in, laying down and then after maybe three, four hours, I was like, 'Yeah, are we almost done?'
+And and Tony's like, 'Yeah, we're almost done the outline.'

 "I'm kind of glad I didn't know how long it was going to take."